VET FEE-HELP Opt-In FAQs

 If I opt-in, what confirmation will I get from the Department of Education?

-The Department of Education will send you an email to your personal email account confirming that you have elected to opt-in to VET FEE-HELP in 2017.
-You will need to send this confirmation to us at firstname.lastname@example.org as part of the opt in process.
+The Department of Education will send an email to your personal email account confirming that you have elected to opt-in to VET FEE-HELP in 2017.
+You will need to send this confirmation to us at firstname.lastname@example.org as part of the opt-in process.

 IMPORTANT: Please ensure you only send us confirmation for the course you're studying with the Australian Institute of Personal Trainers.
 If you are completing another course with a different training provider, you will need to contact them separately.

 Why wasn’t I told of this change sooner?